KempnerInstitute/chess-data/README.md

 Note: verify the required packages in requirements.txt

 The data processing pipeline goes in the following order:

 1. Download
 2. Uncompress
 3. Split into chunks
 4. Bin by Elo
 5. Compress

+To run the entire Data Processing Pipeline with default arguments, use the default.sh script.

 ### 1. Download